Consider SIP Protocol for Voice Over IP

 Before implementing a SIP plan in your organization, you should think about the appropriate configuration of your corporate firewall to accept SIP.
 Many of the common firewalls already deployed in business offices are not designed to support the SIP protocol.
 First, SIP media streams are transferred over dynamically assigned UDP ports that are typically closed on firewalls.
 Second, SIP clients within a firewall can not be accessed using IP addresses since these addresses are local and private to the LAN.
 Third, you need to ensure that either your T1 line carrier or Ethernet fiber service is able to handle the SIP protocol from your internal network to the outside world.
 Your IT manager will need to ascertain how to properly support SIP to overcome these technical problems.
 By adding a SIP proxy and registrar for managing the firewall, it is possible to handle complex SIP situations for reliable and confidential communications.

-We are specialists in Brookland T-1 Line.
-This page is a quick summary of the services specifically offered by T1Market in Brookland.
+We broker Brookland Frame Relay.
+This page is a short list of the products specifically offered by T1Market in Brookland.

-Going forward, our goal is to constantly improve our product offerings.
-We now provide business items usually employed by larger corporations, specifically: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers even supply cost-free managed Cisco routers for multi-year agreements.
-Mainly, our goal is to create a bond with you - our client - that will definitely last for years to come.
-Earning your trust is just what we do all the time.
-Conserving you cash on low-cost bandwidth services is how we keep it.
+Going forward, our objective is to continually enhance our product offerings.
+We now provide enterprise items usually employed by larger companies, particularly: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our providers even deliver cost-free managed Cisco routers for multi-year agreements.
+Mainly, our objective is to create a bond with you - our customer - that will last for years to come.
+Obtaining your trust is what we do here.
+Saving you money on economical MPLS services is how we keep it.